top of page

 Is the Triple Bottom Line a new concept?

 The Triple Bottom Line (3BL) was introduced by John Elkington in a Harvard Business Review article in 1994.
 He followed this up by restating 3BL as “People, Planet, Profit” the following year.
 The Balanced Scorecard, a classic way of creating business metrics, introduced a 3BL version in 2020.
-While the idea has been established for more than 25 years, the triple bottom line has taken on new urgency as we live in a climate-challenged world.
+While the idea has been established for almost 30 years, the triple bottom line has taken on new urgency as we live in a climate-challenged world.

 Will I risk the profitability of my business by incorporating the Triple Bottom Line?